rigwild/ocr-search/README.md

 **Notes:**

-- The OCR will only provide relevant results if your files are in a proper orientation (text is horizontal and not upside-down).
+- The OCR will provide bad results for rotated files/non-straight text.
+  - 90/180 degrees rotations seems to output a good result
+  - You may want to pre-process your files somehow to make the text straight!
 - Files will be matched if at least 1 of the words is found in the text contained in it.

 ## Install